Tutorial: Protect your resources with Azure Security Center

 Adaptive application controls help you define a set of applications that are allowed to run on configured resource groups, which among other benefits helps harden your VMs against malware.
 Security Center uses machine learning to analyze the processes running in the VM and helps you apply whitelisting rules using this intelligence.

-Adaptive application controls is in preview.
 This feature is only available for Windows machines.

 Return to the Security Center main menu.
 Under ADVANCED CLOUD DEFENSE, select Adaptive application controls.

 - Configured: List of resource groups containing the VMs that were configured with application control.

 - Recommended: List of resource groups for which application control is recommended.